haxtheweb/edtechjoker/draft-outline.md

 - You should have at least a starting point for your demo that is functioning

 You will have time in class Thursday then the following Tues/Thurs after break.
 The goal is to turn in Project Zer0 March 23rd.
 The best solutions will be shown in class and we'll start into Project 1.

+# Light reading
+[Absorb as much of this as you can](https://dev.to/btopro/web-component-shadow-roots-x-design-system-constructable-style-sheets-4g60).
+This is probably PhD level web dev if I had to classify as far as depth of APIs, why they work to solve a problem and then how we leverage them for maximizing performance.
+You don't have to read this, but if you want some indicator of things we're building.
+If this sorta thing is of interest to you, consider joining [HAX The Club or HAX Lab](https://bit.ly/hax-discord) via the Discord community.